 urinating (voiding) that is determined by your personal habits.
 It doesn't

-attempt to increase how long you can wait before having to urinate or teach
+try to increase how long you can wait before you have to urinate.
+And it doesn't teach

 you to resist the urge to urinate.

-Prompted voiding requires a caregiver to prompt you to urinate.
+With prompted voiding, a caregiver prompts you to urinate.
 The goal is to decrease the chance of accidents

 unaware of their bodily functions, such as people who have